 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Beacon Pointe Advisors, LLC is an independently owned, fee-only financial advisor firm offering financial planning and wealth management services to both individuals and high net worth individuals, with a focus on women and clients going through life milestones.
-The firm employs 113 investment advisors across 20 offices, most of which are located in California, including its headquarters in Newport Beach.
-It currently oversees about $9.9 billion in assets under management (AUM).
+Beacon Pointe Advisors, LLC is an independently owned, fee-only firm offering financial planning and wealth management services to both individuals and high net worth individuals.
+The firm has a particular focus on working with women and clients who are going through life milestones.
+Beacon Pointe is one of the largest RIAs in the U.S., and it has advisory teams located across the country.

 Newport Beach, CA 92660